 The Company has a nonqualified Deferred Compensation Plan (the "Deferred Compensation Plan") for a select group of executives, including the NEOs.
 The Plan is intended to provide certain executives the ability to defer additional salary and bonuses, in addition to those amounts that are permitted to be deferred under the Company's 401(k) and Profit Sharing Plan.
 The Deferred Compensation Plan provides for an employer matching contribution equal to 25% of the employee deferrals up to \$20,000 or a maximum employer matching contribution of \$5,000 per year, which vests immediately.
 For fiscal 2010, the Company continued its temporary suspension of employer matching contributions in connection with the Overhead Reduction Program outlined below.
-Except for Mr. Lavelle's compensation arrangement, the Company is under no obligation to set aside any additional funds for the purpose of making payments under the Plan.
+Except for Mr. Lavelle's compensation arrangement, the Company is u nder no obligation to set aside any additional funds for the purpose of making payments under the Plan.
 In accordance with Mr. Lavelle's Fiscal 2010 compensation arrangement, the Company is required to contribute \$250,000 annually into a separate deferred compensation account (the "Lavelle Account") on his behalf and benefit.
-The employer contributions into this account are invested by the Company in certain mutual funds.
-All earning and losses are allocated directly to this account and all employer contributions and earnings thereon vest immediately.
+The employer contributions and earnings thereon vest immediately.
 Contributions and earnings and the total account balance on this account as of the end of the 2010 fiscal year are shown in the Nonqualified Deferred Compensation table for Mr. Lavelle on page 25 of this proxy statement.